All staff should undergo safeguarding and child protection training at induction

 - Be updated regularly

-- Be in line with advice from the local 3 safeguarding partners (the LA, a clinical commissioning group for the area in the LA, and the chief of police for the area in the LA)
+- Be in line with advice from the 3 local safeguarding partners (the LA, the Integrated Care Board - previously the clinical commissioning group - for an area in the LA, and the chief officer of police for an area in the LA)

 - Give staff an awareness of the school's safeguarding systems, including: